 The Grange Obs. current instrumental layout is shown here below:

-The 140 mm astrograph at f/5.7 is used for Johnson BVR and Vilnius VS photometric studies as well as the 300 mm at f/3.3 telescope but with a multi-spectral Sloan SSDS filter set, while the 80 mm refractor is dedicated to UV solar imaging (397 nm) at high resolution.
+The 140 mm astrograph at f/5.7 is used for Johnson BVR spectro-photometric studies as well as the 300 mm at f/3.3 telescope but with a Sloan SSDS and GAIA DR1 G band filter set, while the 80 mm refractor is dedicated to real-time seeing control at 538 nm wavelength.

 Are you curious about what influences Moon/Mars robotic or human rovers locomotion and other key technologies needed?